 - Get an application.
 If it is not online, look for directions for obtaining an application and follow the directions.

-- Fill it out completely, using "None" or "N/A" where you can't fill in an answer.
+- Fill it out completely, and insert "None" or "N/A" if there is a space where you can't fill in an answer.
 Many employers will not even consider an incomplete application.

 - Read and follow all directions.

 - Fill it out neatly and spell everything correctly.
-If it is a paper application, fill it out in pen.
-Print legibly.
+If it is a paper application, fill it out in pen and never in pencil.
+Print legibly, do not use cursive.

 - The cover letter is a brief (less than 1 page) letter explaining to your employer your interest and unique qualifications for the job and asking the employer to consider the enclosed resume and to contact you for an interview.